ataichi/ataichi.github.io/loadimpact.md

 	`<name>` is for you to have a unique bluemix url

 6. Go to your [Bluemix](https://ibm.biz/bluemixph) browser and click Dashboard from the top navigator.
-7. From the Dashboard, you'll see your project `blazetutorial-<name>`.
+7. From the Dashboard, you'll see your project `loadimpacttutorial-<name>`.
 Click the Deploy button within its box.

 >Take note of the url of the application.

 Application deployment successful.

 #### Binding a Service
-1. From the Dashboard, click the box of the application `blazetutorial-<name>`.
+1. From the Dashboard, click the box of the application `loadimpacttutorial-<name>`.
 2. Scroll down and look for `ADD A SERVICE OR API`, click it.
 3. Scroll down to bottom of the page and click the `Bluemix Labs Catalog`.
 4. Enter `postgre` to the search field.
 Then you should see the postgresql service, click it.
 5. Click create.
 You will be prompted to restage.
 Click `Restage`.
-6. Open to a new browser `http://blazetutorial-<name>.mybluemix.net/userlogin.jsp`.
+6. Open to a new browser `http://loadimpacttutorial-<name>.mybluemix.net/userlogin.jsp`.

 >Take note of the login page url.